Competitive Edge

 Several things.
 Not only will the Foundation provide education for parents to learn about the importance of starting to save for college early and how just setting aside a little money regularly can really make a difference for the future, but the Foundation will allow parents to set up savings accounts right on the spot.
 No waiting, no going home and thinking about it, just starting – which is so important.
 In addition, the Foundation will provide seed money for our students to get them started.
 This program is very unique and will provide a great service to our families and students.
 Very few school systems provide the planning and actual set up of a plan for their students.

-Why did the Foundation choose to provide this program to first grade students?
+Why did the Foundation choose to provide this program to kindergarten students?

-The Foundation chose first grade students as they want families to begin the college planning and savings early.
+The Foundation chose kindergarten students as they want families to begin college planning and savings early.
 Even a small amount of money set aside in a savings program early on can really make a difference for a student when they are ready to pursue their education after graduation.
-Students at this age level may also be eligible for matching funds from the State of Michigan.

-Will only next year’s first grade students have this opportunity?
+Will only next year’s kindergarten students have this opportunity?

-No. The Foundation plans to continue this program each year for each first grade class.
+No. The Foundation plans to continue this program each year for each kindergarten class.
 Eventually, all students beginning and staying with LPS will have the opportunity to have this savings plan.

-Each first grade class represents about 1,000 students.
+Each kindergarten class represents about 1,000 students.
 There are not enough funds available to fund many more students with a meaningful contribution.
 Again, eventually all students who begin and stay with LPS will have the opportunity to create an account.

-Can families of students outside of first grade at least have the opportunity to learn about college savings and set up an account themselves?
+Can families of students outside of kindergarten at least have the opportunity to learn about college savings and set up an account themselves?

 Yes.
 We will provide the planning seminars for other parents also, and make it very easy for them to set up an account, too.